KWangechi/babel-plugin-transform-react-jsx-prop-shorthand/README.md

 # babel-plugin-transform-react-jsx-prop-shorthand

-A Babel plugin that transforms React JSX props Shorthand Syntax - by using double colons i.e
+A Babel plugin that transforms React JSX props Shorthand Syntax - by using double colons i.e from

 ```jsx
 <CompA ::propA ::propB />